osmandapp/web/main/docs/user/search/search-address.md

 - The address information in OsmAnd contains all [OSM tag keys](https://wiki.openstreetmap.org/w/index.php?title=Key:addr).

+Search query list:

+**1.** The **order** of items in the list:

+- **Ordered by name**.
+Selecting *First specify city/town/locality* (Android) or *Select city* (iOS) will display a list that starts with unnamed items, if any, then numeric names followed by the names by letters.
+- **Ascending numerical order**.
+In the next search list, the house numbers are displayed in ascending order, after entering the city and street.

+**2.** Each field in the Address Search list contains **information** such as:

+- An icon that identifies the type of locality.
+- Part of an address, postal number, or coordinate area.
+- Distance from your current location or from the city center.
+- Additional information, such as the city's district.

 ### Supported formats

 See the [Search All](./search-all.md#basic-queries) article for a list of available queries and supported search formats.